fstamour/common-lisp-heroku-example/README.md

 ```shell
 $ heroku create
 ```
-Take note of the name of the app created.
-Let's say it's `app-name`.

 Then you can push the docker image to heroku's repository (the docker image will be built locally):